MorceNOX/cat-reader/README.md

 *   **Versatile Input:** Reads almost anything!
 Supports plain text, and complex formats like `epub`, `markdown`, `docx`, `odt`, `rtf`, `html`, and even text extracted from `pdf` files.
 *   **Simultaneous Reading & Listening:** As the text scrolls in big ASCII Art, the sentence is spoken aloud in your chosen language via the integrated Piper TTS engine.
+*   **Images in ASCII Art Format:** When existing, images will be displayed colored in ASCII Art format.
 *   **Total Control:** Fine-tune the reading experience with controls for audio speed, volume, language, and visual appearance (colors, bold, dim, highlight).
 *   **Seamless Navigation:** Move through the text sentence-by-sentence, or jump large blocks forward or backward using intuitive keyboard shortcuts.
 *   **Resource Efficient:** Built in C, ensuring it runs quickly and without hogging your machine resources.